 - 1. Lack of evidence of progress that indicates an ability to complete degree requirements in six years (as required by the Graduate School). - A. Faculty Advisor will discuss timeline with student, options for Program completion, and option of Graduate School extension related to extenuating circumstances. - B. Graduate School will notify student in writing 1-2 semesters before six year timeline shall expire, with options for extension or dismissal. - 2.
-Overall GPA of less than 3.0 or higher throughout the program (on a 5-point standard grading scale; A=4.0, B+=3.5, B=3.0, C+=2.5, C=2.0, D+-1.5, D=1.0, F=Below 1.0).

-- A. First semester Faculty Advisor will communicate GPA to student.
+Overall GPA of less than 3.0 or higher throughout the program (on a 5-point standard grading scale; A=4.0, B+=3.5, B=3.0, C+=2.5, C=2.0, D+-1.5, D=1.0, F=Below 1.0). - A. First semester Faculty Advisor will communicate GPA to student.
 Faculty Advisor and student will discuss academic and other issues impacting GPA.
 Student will be placed on academic probation for one semester. - B. Second semester Student will remain on academic probation for second semester.
-Student must meet with Program faculty to discuss academic issues and generate remediation plan. - C. Third semester Student may be subject to dismissal from Program.

-3. Individual grade of less than B- (3.0) on one or more required Program course outlined on the Program Course Distribution (PCD) form.
+Student must meet with Program faculty to discuss academic issues and generate remediation plan. - C. Third semester Student may be subject to dismissal from Program. - 3.
+Demonstration of less than '2' (adequate) on one or more area of the Student Candidacy Fitness Evaluation. - A. First course Faculty Advisor will meet with student to discuss fitness issues impacting course grade.

-- A. First course Faculty Advisor will meet with student to discuss academic and other issues impacting course grade.
-Student must re-take course and obtain B- or better. - B. Second course Student must meet with Program faculty to discuss academic and other issues impacting course grade.
-Student will be placed on academic probation.
-Student must re-take course and obtain B- or better.
-Student will be reviewed for possible dismissal from Program. - C. Third course Student may be subject to dismissal from Program.

-4. Demonstration of less than '2' (adequate) on one or more area of the Student Candidacy Fitness Evaluation.

-- A. First course Faculty Advisor will meet with student to discuss fitness issues impacting course grade.
 Faculty advisor and student will draft formal remediation plan. - B. Second course Student must meet with Program faculty to discuss fitness issues impacting course grade.
 Student will be placed on academic probation and will not be approved for registration for clinical courses until remediation plan is achieved.
 Student may be reviewed for possible dismissal from Program. - C. Third course or lack of successful completion of remediation plan Student may be subject to dismissal from Program.

-5. Demonstration of less than '3' (competent) in one or more area of the Practicum competency evaluation.
+4. Demonstration of less than '3' (competent) in one or more area of the Practicum competency evaluation.

+- A. Practicum Instructor will meet with student to discuss competency issues impacting clinical work.
+Practicum Instructor and student will draft formal remediation plan.
+Practicum Instructor will consult with Faculty Advisor to discuss recommendation regarding continuation of clinical work (i.e., receiving In Progress in Practicum) and remediation plan. - B. Lack of successful completion of remediation plan Student must meet with Program faculty to discuss competency issues.
+Student will be placed on academic probation and will not be approved for registration for additional clinical courses until remediation plan is achieved.
+Student will be reviewed for possible dismissal from Program. - C. Lack of successful completion of remediation plan Student may be subject to dismissal from Program.

+5. Demonstration of less than '3' (competent) in one or more area of the Internship evaluation.